sjmackenzie/lophilo/docs/lophilo_wifi.md

+# Lophilo and USB Adapter

+Remove other driver

+	modprobe -r rtl8192cu

+Install firmware:

+	apt-get install firmware-realtek

-Insert the custom module from RealTek
+Build and compile the custom module from RealTek

 	# insmod ./8192cu.ko

-Find the network you want...
+Find the network you want to add

  iwlist wlan0 scanning